landru27/hexcraft/blog/chapter-02-weakened-creepers.md

 is exaclty what I mean.
 Overall, this looks just like the sort of initialization code one would see near the top of most any class.
 Bits of it are even crystal clear: there's no question about the numbers, and the booleans `true` and `false`.
 But with class names like `br`, `aab`, and `aed`, and with method names like `r`, `wz`, `yj`, and `xl`, we have **no idea** what could be going on here.

-Thank goodness (and a lot of work by dedicated people) for the Forge/MPC sources, which we can correlate to what we see in this decompilation, in order to make some semblence of sense of it.
+Thank goodness (and a lot of work by dedicated people) for the MCP / Forge sources, which we can correlate to what we see in this decompilation, in order to make some semblence of sense of it.

 For example, the line:
 ```